openebs-archive/openebs-docs/docs/aws.md

       ![User_data](/docs/assets/User_data.PNG)

-    - Click on Skip to review and proceed with Create launch configuration.
+    - Click **Skip** to review and proceed with Create launch configuration.

-13. Goto **Auto Scale Group** section in the EC2 page.
+13. Go to **Auto Scale Group** section in the EC2 page.
 Select the configuration for Node group and click on Actions pane to edit Launch Configuration.
 Change the existing one with new Launch Configuration and save the new configuration.

     **Example:**

     ![ASG](/docs/assets/ASG.PNG)

-14. SSH to each nodes using its public key  as follows
+14. SSH to each node using its public key as follows.

     ```
     ssh -i ~/.ssh/id_rsa admin@<public_ip>
     ```

-15. SSH to all the Nodes where OpenEBS is going to install and perform following commands to install iSCSI packages and auto mounting of local disk during reboot.
+15. SSH to all the Nodes where OpenEBS will be installed and perform the following commands to install iSCSI packages and auto mounting of local disk during reboot.

     ```
     sudo apt-get update